bet4a/d3wiki/Voronoi-Geom.md

 <a name="_voronoi" href="#wiki-_voronoi">#</a> <b>voronoi</b>(<i>data</i>)

 Returns an array of polygons, one for each input vertex in the specified *data* array.
+If any vertices are coincident or have NaN positions, *the behavior of this method is undefined*: most likely, invalid polygons will be returned!
+You should filter invalid vertices, and consolidate coincident vertices, before computing the tessellation.

 <a name="x" href="#wiki-x">#</a> voronoi.<b>x</b>([<i>x</i>])